John Shumate: Professional basketball

 The Phoenix Suns drafted Shumate in the first round of the 1974 NBA draft, fourth overall.
-A 6 ft 9 in forward/center, Shumate played five seasons (1975–1978; 1979–1981) in the National Basketball Association (NBA) as a member of the Phoenix Suns, Buffalo Braves, Detroit Pistons, Houston Rockets, San Antonio Spurs and Seattle SuperSonics.
-He did not play in the 1974-75 season, after a blood clot was found in his lung, and did not play in the 1978-1979 season after the blood clotting recurred during the off-season.
+A 6 ft 9 in (2.06 m) forward/center, Shumate played all or parts of five seasons (1975 to1978; 1979 to 1980) in the National Basketball Association (NBA) as a member of the Phoenix Suns, Buffalo Braves, Detroit Pistons, Houston Rockets, San Antonio Spurs and Seattle SuperSonics.
+He did not play in the 1974-75 season after a blood clot was found in his lung, and he underwent an eight month therapy program before returning the following season.

-He earned NBA All-Rookie Team honors in his first season after averaging 11.3 points per game and 5.6 rebounds per game, and virtually tying Wes Unseld for the league lead in field goal percentage at .561.
+Shumate's rookie season came in 1975–76.
+He earned NBA All-Rookie Team honors after averaging 11.3 points per game and 5.6 rebounds per game, and virtually tying Wes Unseld for the league lead in field goal percentage at .561.
 He was traded in February 1976, during his rookie year, to the Buffalo Braves for five-year veteran Gar Heard and a second round draft pick, as part of the Suns' pursuit of an NBA title that year.
-The Suns did make it to the NBA Finals, but lost to the Boston Celtics 4–2.
 Shumate was fifth in Rookie of the Year voting, with the Suns' center Alvan Adams winning the award.

-In the 1976-77 season for the Buffalo Braves, Shumate had his best year, averaging 15.1 points and 9.5 rebounds per game.
+In the 1976–77 season for the Buffalo Braves, Shumate had his best year, averaging 15.1 points and 9.5 rebounds per game.
 Early the next season, Buffalo traded Shumate, Gus Gerard and a 1979 first round draft pick to the Detroit Pistons for Marvin Barnes, a 1978 second round pick and fourth round pick.
-He averaged 15.5 points and 8.9 rebounds per game in 62 games for the Pistons.
+Shumate averaged 15.5 points and 8.9 rebounds per game in 62 games for the Pistons.
 Barnes had been a first-team All-American selection in 1974 with Shumate (along with Bill Walton, David Thompson, and Jamaal Wilkes).

-Shumate lost the following season (1978–79) to blood clots, and was never a full-time player again.
-He returned to play for the 1979-80 season, but was waived by the San Antonio Spurs in December 1980 of his final season, and did not play in the NBA again.
-Over the course of his career, Shumate averaged 12.3 points and 7.5 rebounds.